Healing Trauma Retreats for Women

 What This Retreat Is

-The retreat is designed and led by British trauma psychotherapist Tess Hunneybell and is hosted at San Flaviano, her monastery home in the Umbrian hills of Italy.
+The retreat is designed and led by Tess Hunneybell and takes place at San Flaviano, her monastery home in the Umbrian hills of Italy.

-The structure of the retreat has been shaped through many years of retreat practice and through supporting more than 1,200 women within this format.
-The work unfolds gradually, allowing understanding to deepen and encouraging change to settle at your natural pace.
+The structure has grown over many years of retreat work and through supporting more than 1,200 women in this small-group format.
+The week unfolds gradually, allowing insight to deepen and for change to settle at a pace that feels steady and manageable.

-Alongside individual therapeutic work, the week includes shared learning, movement, time outdoors, and the natural rhythm of daily life together.
-A small, experienced professional team supports the retreat, working within a consistent clinical framework held throughout the week.
+Alongside one-to-one sessions, the days include gentle shared learning, time outdoors, simple movement, and the natural rhythm of daily life together.
+A small, experienced team supports the retreat throughout the week, offering continuity, care, and a calm, consistent presence.

-The days are held so you can lean out of effort and turn inward.
-Practical needs, including onsite therapeutic massage, are quietly taken care of.
+The days are held so you can step out of effort and turn your attention inward.
+Practical needs, including optional therapeutic massage, are quietly taken care of.

 Who This Retreat Is For